The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Theoretical Framework

 where $ \mathcal{N}^{F(m,n)}_k\left(\mathcal{N}^{B(m,n)}_k\right) $ is the probability of the lepton $\ell=\mu$ moving in the forward (backward) direction.
 In terms of the differential decay rate, these probabilities can computed using,

 It is useful to study the polarization asymmetries $P^{(m,n)}$ defined via,

-The $P^{(m,n)}$ address the question of the asymmetry in the polarization of particle $m$ in the direction $n$ by computing a measure for the asymmetry \emph{vis a vis} the positive and negative helicity state as a function of $q^2$.
-We go on to also compute the $q^2$-averaged values of the $P^{(m,n)}$.
+{The quantity $P^{(m,n)}(q^{2})$ measures the polarization asymmetry of particle $m$ along the direction $n$ through the normalized difference between the decay rates of its positive and negative polarization states.} We go on to also compute the $q^2$-averaged values of the $P^{(m,n)}$.

 We also consider and define the ratios for the polarizations of the parent baryon $\Xi_{cc}^{++}$, the daughter baryon $\Xi_c^+$, and the muon $\ell$, defined via the following expression:

 where $j=\pm$ refers to the polarization\footnote{One may argue that a more general ratio, for example $\mathcal{R}_{TL}^{(\Xi_{cc}^{++},\ell)}[j,k]\equiv{\mathcal{D}{_j^{(\Xi_{cc}^{++},T)}}}/{\mathcal{D}{_k^{(\ell,L)}}}$, could be considered.
 We did try looking at such quantities but found the description too cumbersome without any clear phenomenological advantage and, therefore, chose to settle with the simpler quantities with $j=k$.}.
 The ratio $\mathcal{R}^{(m,m')}_{nn'}[j]$ provides a measure for comparing the `numbers' of $m$-type particles polarized with helicity $j$ in the $n$ direction with the $m'$-type particles polarized with helicity $j$ in the $n'$ direction.
 It turns out that we can define polarization asymmetry ratios building on Eq.~\ref{ratio_equation} that may be more robust against form factor uncertainties: